Hours and Admission

-The Farmers’ Museum and Fenimore Art Museum are regular stops on the Cooperstown Village Trolley route which operates from Memorial Day Weekend through Labor Day, daily from 8:30 am to 9:00 pm; after Labor Day through Columbus Day, weekends only from 9:30 am to 7:15 pm.
+The Farmers’ Museum and Fenimore Art Museum are regular stops on the Cooperstown Village Trolley route, which in 2021 operates May 29 and 30 and June 19 to September 5 from 8:30 am to 7:30 pm.
 A Daily Individual Pass is $2.00 and a Daily Family Pass is $5.00.
 For more information, including stops and schedule, go to: https://www.cooperstownny.org/trolley-system/

 Door to door, Fenimore Art Museum is 1.3 miles from the Baseball Hall of Fame and Museum, 1.1 miles from the traffic light and one mile from the Otesaga Hotel and Resort.
 Please note that there are no sidewalks along State Highway 80 for the last .3 miles of the walk.

 Shopping & Dining

 The museum store is located in the Herders Cottage, just outside the museum’s main entrance and parking lot.
 It features merchandise based on the history and culture of New York State and rural America.
 Handcrafted items produced by our highly skilled staff and local artisans are featured.
 A section containing toys, games, books and crafts will please children of all ages!